SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

    </ someInt is now 123

 This example adds a ``shiftRight`` method to instances of ``Int``.
-This method is similar to the bitwise right shift operator (as described in :ref:`AdvancedOperators_BitwiseLeftAndRightShifts`), except that it shifts by powers of ten, rather than powers of two.

 The method shifts an ``Int`` to the right by ``numberOfDecimalPlaces``.
 It does this by diving the ``Int`` by ten, ``numberOfDecimalPlaces`` times.
 Because ``Int`` instances can only store whole numbers,